-Warning: The free version of the Glossary plugin has a limit to show only 500 terms in the Index Page (performance reasons).
+Warning: The free version of the Tooltip Glossary plugin has a limit to show only 500 terms on the Glossary Index Page, for performance reasons.
 In all of the Pro editions, the issues have been solved and this limitation is lifted.

 You can access the settings in the path Admin Panel → CM Tooltip Glossary → Settings.

-Choose the ID of the Index Page, where to highlight terms and which terms to highlight.
+In this tab you can choose the ID of the Glossary Index Page, where to highlight terms and which terms to highlight.

 Here you will find two settings that may help solving conflicts with themes or other plugins.

-Checking this checkbox will ensure it will be displayed just once.
+Checking this checkbox will ensure that it will be displayed just once.

 Refer new users to any of the CM Plugins and you'll receive a minimum of 15% of their purchase!
 For more information please visit the CM Affiliate page.